World stocks up, dollar dips as Fed officials calm inflation fears

 In Europe, meanwhile, the European Central Bank is set to publish the accounts of its April meeting.

-After holding steady in Asia overnight, the U.S. currency edged lower against a basket of its major peers, with the dollar index down 0.2% at 90.57, taking a breather after recent strong gains.
+After holding steady in Asia overnight, the U.S. currency extended losses against a basket of its major peers, with the dollar index down 0.3% at 90.46, taking a breather after recent strong gains.

+"Treasury yields are higher this week, but only by 5bp, which is less of a rise than in Europe, and a pretty modest reaction to the CPI data," Societe Generale analyst Kit Juckes said in a note.

+"Either the US inflation uptick is temporary, or the Fed is dangerously complacent.
+Either way, we’re going to see tolerance of higher inflation tested further in the months ahead."

-Oil prices steadied around flat on the day as investors focused on high coronavirus cases in key consumer India and the return to action of a top U.S. fuel pipeline network after being shut due to a cyber attack.
+Oil prices hovered aroundflat on the day as investors focused on high coronavirus cases in key consumer India and the return to action of a top U.S. fuel pipeline network after being shut due to a cyber attack.

 In cryptocurrencies, bitcoin recovered to trade just above $50,000 on Friday, after plunging to a 2-1/2-month low of $45,700 in the previous session when a media report of a regulatory probe into crypto exchange Binance added to pressure from Tesla Inc (TSLA.O) chief Elon Musk reversing his stance on accepting the digital currency. read more